Technical design report of a complete and compact broadband high-harmonics femtosecond beamline based on a modular hollow waveguide for photons generation centered on the upper region of the extreme ultraviolet spectral range: Experimental setup and methods

 \subsubsection{Femtosecond laser beam characteristics}

 The standalone femtosecond laser is based on a commercial system from Coherent.
 A detailed description can be retrieved in section \ref{sec:Laser_SuppMat} of the supplementary material.
 The system delivers $800$ nm, $9.5$ mJ, $45$ fs (about $17$ optical cycles, which gives a native frequency of $\sim 0.0222 $ PHz or $22.2$ THz), characterized with a Femtometer$^{\textrm{TM}}$ interferometric autocorrelator, linearly $p-$polarized pulses and operates at $1$ kHz repetition rate.
 A variable diameter iris and a set of two beamsplitters (in reflection, to avoid for managing additional aberrations or dispersion in transmission) attenuate the initial energy down to $\sim 3.5$ mJ which are used to seed the HH process.
 The transmitted rays through the beamsplitters end their course in a beam dump.
 It should be noted that while our laser fs is horizontally polarized, before entering the beamline, polarization is turned into vertical polarization (its quadrature) by a $90$ degrees lift of two mirrors (periscope), a fulfilling condition for studies of the magnetic asymmetry (ultrafast demagnetization) arising in T-MOKE spectroscopy \cite{PhysRevB.109.184440}.
-We set voluntary the peak intensity at the focus, which is estimated to be $\sim 4.4$ x $10^{14}$ W/cm$^2$, taking into account our focal length $f=400$ mm.
+We set the peak intensity voluntary (so, it is no more a degree of freedom), which is estimated to be $\sim 4.4$ x $10^{14}$ W/cm$^2$ (at the focus), taking into account our focal length $f=400$ mm.
 After the laser beam has passed through the entrance window, the propagating losses (its complementary: the HCW transmission) in the capillary waveguide were estimated by measuring the laser power (Thermopile detector $818P-040-25$ from Newport) before and after the waveguide, without gas, and we found about $25\%$ (so, its complementary, $75\%$ transmission).
 Then, the intensity available in the HCW to drive the HH process is $\sim 3.3$ x $10^{14}$ W/cm$^2$, with a spatial pattern enhanced thanks to a slightly closed diaphragm.
-We will keep, and work with, this experimental value for the following.
+We will keep and work with this experimental value for the following.